 It is apparent that Systems of Innovation and to some extent Systems of Differentiation fall under the long tail apps category.

-The diverse set of heterogeneous applications that are used by small sets of employees or teams for specific purpose and are typically beyond the scope of IT governance can be classified as long tail apps.
+The diverse set of heterogeneous applications that are used by small sets of employees or teams for a specific purpose and are typically beyond the scope of IT governance can be classified as long-tail apps.

-Business want innovation and change.
+Businesses want innovation and change.
 IT wants stability and control.
 With tight budgets, IT can rarely get to all of the custom apps the business needs.
-Hence, business teams or groups end up creating long tail applications which are not approved by IT and are generally rely on non-standard and proprietary technologies.
+Hence, business teams or groups end up creating long-tail applications which are not approved by IT and are generally rely on non-standard and proprietary technologies.
 The result is a smorgasbord of systems and applications generally called as “shadow IT” or “stealth IT”.